frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 [KLE link](http://www.keyboard-layout-editor.com/#/gists/0b079c6153a029c55cc8b5b7fbe701f2)

 Unshifted, this layer contains most of the punctuation keys.
-I've arranged them so that many common (in programming) two-letter sequences can be typed with an inward roll: `{% %} <% %> </ /> <? ?> <! => -> ~/`.
-Since most are on the right hand, they become an easy three-key roll with Space and Enter.
+I've arranged them so that many common (in programming) two-letter sequences can be typed with an inward roll: `{% %} <% %> </ /> <? ?> => -> ~/`.

-Semicolon is, oddly enough, not in this layer.
-There is however a combo for `);`.

 The ten digits are accessed with Shift, akin to [Programmer Dvorak](https://www.kaufmann.no/roland/dvorak/), arranged in a 3x3 numpad-like grid.
-However the most frequent `0 1 2` can also be accessed as a chord with no shift on the left hand.
+The most frequent `0 1 2` can also be accessed as a chord with no shift on the left hand.

 ### EDIT